This post may contain affiliate links.

 What kind of oil or seasoning is best for cutting boards?

 You cannot use just any oil to season your cutting board.
-Most cooking oils – like olive oil, canola oil, etc. – will go rancid over time.
-If you rub them into your cutting board the rancid oil can cause the cutting board to smell and can leech into any food that you prepare on the board.
+Most cooking oils, such as olive oil and canola oil, will go rancid over time.
+If you rub them into your cutting board, the rancid oil can cause the cutting board to smell and can leech into any food that you prepare on the board.

 How often should a NEW wooden cutting board be seasoned?